eqlabs/recruitment-exercises/typescript-react.md

 - **Development experience**.
 The resulting repository should be easy to grasp and extend on.
 - **Performance**.
 Assets should be optimized and lazy loaded.
+- **UI**.
+The UI should be usable on any commonly used screen size.
 - **Deployment**.
 The website should have a concise continuous deployment pipeline.